-This post may contain affiliate links, and you can read our disclosure information here–
+This post may contain affiliate links.
+As an Amazon Associate, I also earn from qualifying purchases.
+You can read our disclosure information here–

-What is Salsa Macha (Mexican Chili Oil)?
+What is Salsa Macha (Mexican Chile Oil)?

 Ever had the feeling your tacos, chorizo scrambled eggs or quesadillas were missing a bit of… something?
 Crisp, depth, smokiness, heat?
-That’s probably because you didn’t top them with salsa macha!

-Likely originating in the province of Veracruz, salsa macha is the Mexican answer to Chinese chili crisp.
-The word “macha” stems from the verb “machacar”, which means crushing or pounding – a reference to the fact that this salsa was originally prepared in a molcajete, a traditional basalt stone mortar and pestle.
+The word “macha” stems from the verb “machacar” in Spanish, which means crushing or pounding – a reference to the fact that this salsa was originally prepared in a molcajete, a traditional basalt stone mortar, and pestle.

 Perfect to top pretty much everything you can think of.
 I even sneak a bit straight from the jar sometimes!

-Salsa macha has definitely been discovered here in the US, which is good news for us, as it’s becoming more easy to find.
 Your local Mexican grocery store might carry a few versions, although my personal favorites are the salsa macha varieties from the Masienda store:

-This being said, salsa macha is also very easy to make at home.
-Because it’s oil-based, you can prepare big batches and store them for up to a month to use whenever you want to add a bit of “zing” to both Mexican and international dishes.
+Because it’s oil-based, you can prepare big batches and store them for 1-2 months to use whenever you want to add a bit of “zing” to both Mexican and international dishes.

-Mexican Chili Oil vs Chili Crisp
+Mexican Chile Oil vs Chili Crisp

-As I mentioned, Mexican salsa macha is quite similar to chili crisp, a condiment popular throughout much of China.
+As I mentioned, Mexican salsa macha is similar to chili crisp, a condiment popular throughout much of China.

 You may have tried the popular Lao Gan Ma chili crisp, which became a trending topic during the pandemic for use on anything from avocado toast to ice cream (yes, really, ice cream).